chickadeebird/Raspberry-Pi-Bluetooth-Flat-Box/README.md

 ### Compatibility
 This systems works with acquisition software that runs on Windows only.
 I may consider creating an Alpaca-based ASCOM driver for it to be platform-independent, but I would have no way to test it other than on a Windows-based system.
 Let me know if there is significant interest in a platform-independent solution.

+It is tested and works with:

+* Sequence Generator Pro
+* N.I.N.A.

 # List of materials
 This is a list of the hardware I used to create this flat box.
 I am not responsible for anyone else's purchase or design decisions, although it was fairly straightforward to assemble the parts and get it running.